DataDog/documentation/content/en/account_management/guide/usage-attribution-migration.md

 #### Pagination

-In the v1 API, pagination is configured by the query parameters offset and limit.
+In the v1 API, pagination is configured through the query parameters `offset` and `limit`.
 The value in `metadata.pagination.total_number_of_records` provides the total number of records in all pages.

 In the v2 API, pagination is configured by the `next_record_id` query parameter.
 The starting value for the next page is